andrea-weisberg/readme-sprint-devportal/docs/qr-payments-api/api-reference/appendix-1.md

 <pre>hmac_sha1('TerminalPassword', 'MethodNameParam1Param2Param3')

 </pre>
-<p>Any argument that has the type ‘date’ needs to follow the XML-RPC specified ISO 8601 datetime format:</p>
+<p>Any argument that has the type ‘date’ needs to follow the XML-RPC specified ISO 8601 dateTime format:</p>
 <pre><dateTime.iso8601>YYYYMMDDTHH:mm:ss±HH:mm<dateTime.iso8601>

 Any transaction amount is represented as its cent value; therefore an integer rather than a decimal.</pre>